EU law targets Big Tech over hate speech, disinformation - NewsBreak

 EU law targets Big Tech over hate speech, disinformation

-The Digital Services Act, one half of an overhaul for the 27-nation bloc's digital rulebook, helps cement Europe’s reputation as the global leader in efforts to rein in the power of social media companies and other digital platforms.
+The Digital Services Act, one half of an overhaul for the 27-nation bloc’s digital rulebook, helps cement Europe’s reputation as the global leader in reining in the power of social media companies and other digital platforms.

 “With the DSA, the time of big online platforms behaving like they are ‘too big to care’ is coming to an end,” said EU Internal Market Commissioner Thierry Breton.